djedjethai/generation/README.md

 ## Generation features
-- An optional Transaction logs(into db or file-system or both) maintains a history of mutating changes executed by the data store, this feature allows, in case of service crashes for eg, the service to replay the transactions to reconstruct its functional state.
+- An optional Transaction logs(into a Postgres database) maintains a history of mutating changes executed by the data store, this feature allows, in case of service crashes for eg, the service to replay the transactions to reconstruct its functional state.
 - The data store is wrapped into a ShardedMap pattern, preventing potential bottleneck resulting from lock contention.
 Note that the number of shards and number of records per shard are configurable.
 - HTTP and gRPC transport layer protocol are supported.
 - For observability concerns tracing(Jaeger) and metrics(Prometheus) are already instrumented into the code.
 Still they remain optional so if they(or only one of them) are needed, add the corresponding flag.